Soft UX: Designing for Presence

 Most ideas start barefoot—coffee, notebook, and the Atlantic breathing in the background.

 A book for those who still believe technology can feel.
-It explores the space between our devices—where attention becomes touch and algorithms learn to listen back.
+It explores the space between our devices—where attention becomes touch and language becomes a design decision.

 I help teams and creators translate desire into design—quiet, precise, unforgettable.
 Choose an experience, or invite me to craft one for your world.